c64scene-ar/chipdisk-nac-vol.1/chipdisk_internals.en.rst

 -  `$dc0e`_ is used to activate Timer A. It can be "single-shot" or "continuous"
 -  `$dc0d`_ is used to enable CIA1 interrupts
--  `$dc04`_ / `$dc05`_ is used to tell you how many cycles to count before firing the callback (IRQ)
+-  `$dc04`_ / `$dc05`_ is used to tell you how many CPU cycles to count before firing the callback (IRQ)

 And that's how interrupts are used.
-In fact Raster and timer interrupts can be used at the same time.
-Both share the same callback, so to tell if it was a raster or timer interrupt you can do the following:
+In fact Raster and Timer interrupts can be used at the same time.
+Both share the same callback, so to tell if it was a Taster or Timer interrupt you can do the following:

 .. code:: asm